postmanlabs/labs-docs/src/pages/docs/administration/migrating-to-v7.md

 #### Updating app to Postman v7 after migration

 You can update your Postman v6 app to Postman v7, via **Settings > Update > Check for Updates**.
 Postman v7 would be available via auto-updates to all team users after the admin has successfully migrated the team.
+In the similar way, you can update Postman v7 app to Postman v8.

 **Note:** If you are using Postman for Linux, and had installed the app via 'Ubuntu Software Center' or 'Snap Store', you will not be able to update the app via the steps explained above.
 Please use the following commands to update your app via the terminal: